-Mean diversity was highest at the 50E and then 250W and 1000W sites (Table 6, Figure 6).
-Variability in diversity along the coast was slightly higher than last survey but similar overall to previous surveys.
-However, diversity still appears to be closely correlated with abundance (number of individuals) with the sites having highest diversity also having the highest overall abundance (Table 6).
-There were no consistent patterns for diversity with distance from the outfall site ($F{5,6} = 1.85$, p = 0.238) or with direction ($F{1,10} = 0.018$, p = 0.895).
+Mean diversity was highest at Victory Beach, and then at 50W and 500E sites (Table 6, Figure 6).
+Variability in diversity along the coast was slightly higher than last survey, but similar overall to previous surveys.
+Diversity still appears to be closely correlated with abundance (number of individuals), with the sites having highest diversity also having the high overall abundance (Table 6).

+There were no consistent patterns for diversity with distance from the outfall site ( $F{5,6} = 5.98$ , p = 0.002) or with direction ( $F{1,10} = 1.08$ , p = 0.322).
 This is shown quite clearly in Figure 6.
 It would be expected that if the discharge was having any significant effect on community diversity it would be apparent as lower diversity observed near the outfall, with diversity increasing as one moved further away.
-As can be seen in Figure 6, no such trend is apparent.
+As can be seen in Figure 6, diversity is slightly lower near the outfall, but is also lower at 100W and 200W, both upstream of the outfall.

-There is no obvious reason for the higher diversity at the 50E, 250W and 1000W sites, and it may be simply a reflection of the patchiness of species distribution and abundance.
+There is no obvious reason for the higher diversity observed at the Victory Beach, 500E and 50W sites, and it may be simply a reflection of the patchiness of species distribution and abundance, or substrate type.
 There was no clear relationship with the location of the now defunct Lawyers Head outfall, which is situated landward of the 1000 East sampling site.
-This site has moderately high diversity and abundance and is comparable to, or higher than, sites that are located up-current of, or distant from, Lawyers Head (e.g. 500W, 1000W, 2000E).
+This site has moderately low diversity and low abundance this year, but is comparable to sites that are located up-current of, or distant from, Lawyers Head (e.g. 2000W, 1000W).